influxdata/docs-v2/content/influxdb/cloud-iox/sql/explore-data/select.md

 ### Examples

-Select all fields and tags from a measurement:
+Select all fields and tags from a measurement, or select all columns from the specified measurement:

 ```sql
 SELECT * from h2o_feet